 Writers create stories but those stories also reflect something back - sometimes it's insight; sometimes it's the fading outline of an event that really happened (give or take a few details like names, people, places and chronology).
 And sometimes, if we're really lucky and keep our minds still for long enough, stories suggest possibilities for other stories.

 I've rarely met a writer who sets off on a creative journey with a detailed plan for a series safely stored away, along with their compass and rations.
-I'm sure it must happen, statistically speaking, but the writers I am fortunate to know look forward to the unexpected - the character who talks back to the writer (it happens more than you might think), the unplanned plot twist that leaves an answered question (even after 'the end'), or a detail that comes to light and begs to be explored.
+I'm sure it must happen, statistically speaking, but the writers I am fortunate to know look forward to the unexpected - the character who talks back to the writer (it happens more than you might think), the unplanned plot twist that leaves an answered question (even after 'the end'), or a detail that comes to light in the writing process and begs to be explored.
 What do you mean, he has a sister?

 As it is on the page, so it is in life.
 The unanticipated is opportunity in disguise.
-Maybe not the one we wanted, or even deserved, but time and again we read about the tragedy or triumph that sintered someone to write their story (or someone else's!).
-Who hasn't;t read about the rejected novel that led - circuitously, perhaps - to the one that was accepted?
+Maybe not the one we wanted, or even deserved, but time and again we read about the tragedy or triumph that inspired someone to write their story (or someone else's!).
+Who hasn't read about the rejected novel that led - circuitously, perhaps - to the one that was accepted?
 No guarantees of course, other than that the surest way for a writer to block all opportunity is to stop writing.

 My new novel stalled for months, interrupted by life and death.
 Well, death mainly, but let's not dwell on that - other people's stories and all...
 My protagonists haven't learned to trust me yet.
 Who can blame them when they were neglected for so long.
 We are strangers in the same room, forced to make polite conversation until we either build up a rapport or at least one of us leaves.
 But the price of that is a life unlived and a story untold.